dhis2-chap/chap-core/README.md

 ```

 ## Fetching climate data
 Fetching climate data through Google Earth Engine.
 The following example fetches temperature data from the ERA5 dataset for the regions of interest.
+You need to have an an account at gee, and pass the credentials to the method to make this work: https://developers.google.com/earth-engine/guides/auth

 ```python